kwstanths/billy-the-game/README.md

 management, data structures and anything else that might be used in the development of a game, featuring:
 In Graphics with OpenGL:
-- Reading models through assimp, rendering with one diffuse texture, and one specular map
+- Reading models through assimp
+- Rendering with Phong Shading, one diffuse texture, and one specular map
+- Poing Lights, Directional light, and spot light
 - Deferred and forward rendering
 - Shadows with simple shadow mapping
 - View frustum culling and occlusion queries
 - Screen Space Ambient Occlusion
-- Water rendering with a grid
+- Water rendering with a grid algorithm
 In world building:
 - Importing maps generated from Tiled
-- Draw call batching generated maps
+- Draw call batching
 In physics and interaction:
 - Custom collision avoidance
 - QuadTree accelerated ray casting